graphgeeks-lab/30DaysOfGraph/README.md

 | Day 29 | Real-World Use Cases | Fraud<br><br>Recommendations<br><br>Knowledge graphs in enterprise | Map your graph to a real use case |
 | Day 30 | Becoming a Graph Engineer / Scientist | Skills roadmap<br><br>Tooling ecosystem<br><br>Community | Share your final model and lessons learned |

+##  Optional: Graph Analysis & Visualization

+For participants interested in graph analytics and exploration, you may optionally use tools such as:

+- **NetworkX** (Python)
+  - Learning graph algorithms
+  - Centrality and community detection
+  - Small to medium graphs

+- **Graph Visualization Tools**
+  - For understanding and communicating insights
+  - Useful for model validation and storytelling

+These tools are optional and not required to complete the challenge.

 ## 🏆 Prizes & Recognition